Scope of the Low Voltage Directive

-Not all electrical products fall within the scope of the Low Voltage Directive.
-Read which of them are relevant and how to assign limit cases.
+Some electrical products are not covered by the Low Voltage Directive 2014/35/EU (LVD).
+Read here which types of products are covered and how to assign limit cases.

 - new, ready-to-use electrical products,